noob4ik/tutorials/dice-game/README.md

 }
 ```

-So, we have requests parsing and routing implemented!
+Now we have request parsing and routing implemented!
 Great, now we need to tell Fluence how to call our code.
-For that, we need to mark some function with `#[invocation_handler]` macro.
-Let's call it `main`:
+For that, we need to mark some function with the `#[invocation_handler]` macro, for example:

 ```rust
 #[invocation_handler]
 fn main(req: String) -> String